I Remember Clifford (song)

 "I Remember Clifford" is an instrumental jazz threnody written by jazz tenor saxophonist Benny Golson in memory of Clifford Brown, the influential and highly regarded jazz trumpeter who died in an auto accident at the age of 25.
 Brown and Golson had previously worked together in Lionel Hampton's 1953 band.

-The song was first recorded by Donald Byrd and Gigi Gryce in February 1957.
+The song was first recorded by Donald Byrd and Gigi Gryce on the album Jazz Lab in February 1957.